-- 1. Open the FrameworX project containing the tags (variables) that will be ported over to OPC server. - 2.
-Open the Navigator window if it's not already open by pressing Shift-F4.
-Click Variables | Variable List View.
+- 1. To start, open the FrameworX project containing the tags (variables) that will be ported over to OPC server. - 2.
+Open the Navigator window (Shift-F4) if it's not already open. - 3.
+Click on Variables and select Variable List View.

 Important: Each FrameworX project contains one or more targets.
 A target is essentially the device on which the application will run.
-Variables are created on the target-level, so in order to specify the variables to export the target of interest must be specified.
+Variables are created on the target-level, so in order to specify the variables to export, the target of interest must first be decided.
 In order for the target variables to be imported, the variables must have GE PLC as the Data Source.
 This can be verified by left-clicking on the variable and looking at its Data Source property in the Inspector window.
 Internal variables will not be imported.

-- 3. Next, sort the variables by target.
-Right-click on the Variable List header and then click Sort | Target. - 4.
-Highlight the tags of interest in the target of interest.
-For more information, refer to Highlighting Log-icDeveloper Variables. - 5.
-Select Edit | Copy to copy the variable to the Clipboard.
+- 4. Sort the variables by target.
+To do so, right-click on the Variable List header and select Sort | Target. - Highlight the tags (variables) of interest in the target of interest.
+For more information, refer to Highlighting LogicDeveloper Variables. - 6.
+Next, click Edit | Copy.

-- 6. Next, open a word-processing program like Notepad or Wordpad.
-This will be the place where the variables will ultimately be saved for importing. - 7.
+- 7. Open a word processing program such as Notepad or Wordpad.
+This will be the place where the variables will ultimately be saved for importing.
 Click Edit | Paste. - 8.
 The variables on the Clipboard will now be pasted to the document, TAB delimited.
 Do not modify the contents.
 Modifications may cause the import to fail.

-- 9. Save this text document with the text extension (.txt) in ANSI form. - 10.
+- 9. Save this text document with the TXT extension (.txt) in ANSI form. - 10.
 The variables highlighted and copied in Logic Developer are now contained within this text document to be imported into the OPC server.